|

 student's parent to immediately focus on the class that their child would be in, and then

 flow directly into any particular education topic (Art, Science, etc.).
-We used FAQ boxes in each

 area of the site with questions relative to that area.
 The answers would show in a pop up when the